13+ Family-Friendly Road Trips from Montreal (2023)

-Need some ideas for road trip activities you can do with your family outside of Montreal?
-Here is a list of places to visit from Montreal, and road trip itineraries around the province of Quebec suitable for the entire family to enjoy.
+Need some family-friendly road trip ideas from Montreal?
+Here is a list of places to visit near Montreal, and short road trip ideas from Montreal, suitable for the entire family to enjoy.

 For the road trip ideas presented on this list, each suggestion links to a separate article which provides some tips on how to prepare your family for the experience, as well as information relating to nearby accommodations.
-Covid-related updates are also provided.
 For dog owners, the articles also contain useful information regarding pet accessibility.

 Activity: Seal Watching at Parc National du Bic

 Distance: Approx 5 1/2 hours from Montreal

 Parc National du Bic is perfect for families interested in nature, camping, and wildlife, as well as families who have an appreciation for scenic views and natural landscapes.
 Young kids in particular will enjoy walking around, investigating, and playing on the park's sandy shores.